-In accordance with the Listing Requirements, all the resolutions set out in the notice of the AGM were voted by poll.
-All the shareholders who participated in the AGM remotely had voted on all the resolutions using the RPV facilities.
+In accordance with the Listing Requirements, all the resolutions set out in the notice of the EGM and AGM were voted by poll.
+All the shareholders who participated in the EGM and AGM remotely had voted on all the resolutions using the RPEV facilities.
 An independent scrutineer for the electronic poll voting process was appointed to verify all the votes.
 Upon verifying the votes, the scrutineer announced the voting results which were displayed on the screen.
 The poll results were subsequently announced to Bursa Securities on the same day.

-Summary of the minutes of the AGM is also posted on the Company's website for the information and benefit of all the shareholders of the Company.
+The full minutes of the EGM and AGM detailing the meeting proceedings, including issues and concerns raised by the shareholders together with the responses of the Company, were published on the Company's website for the information and benefit of all the shareholders of the Company no later than 30 business days after the conclusion of the General Meetings.